xcart/xcart-docs/_pages/kb_en/modules/managing_modules/installing_modules_from_the_marketplace.md

     Then click on the "View more addons in Marketplace" link to go to the **Addons Marketplace** section:
     ![xc5_modules_goto_addons_mktplce.png]({{site.baseurl}}/attachments/ref_Vn1mMUw9/xc5_modules_goto_addons_mktplce.png)

-    Your store will connect to X-Cart Marketplace to obtain the list of modules available there.
+    Your store will connect to the X-Cart Marketplace to obtain the list of addons available there.
 You should see a page like the following:
     ![xc5_modules_addons_mktplce.png]({{site.baseurl}}/attachments/ref_Vn1mMUw9/xc5_modules_addons_mktplce.png)

-2. In the list of modules, locate the module you require (The filters at the top of the module list can help you do it faster):
+2. In the list of addons, locate the addon you require (The filters at the top of the addon list can help you do it faster):
     ![]({{site.baseurl}}/attachments/7503967/8716500.png)

     Any modules that are already installed in your store will be marked "**Installed**" in the Marketplace.
 Other modules will have either the **Install** or **Purchase** button next to their name.
 The modules with the **Install** button are the ones that can be installed for free.
 The modules with the **Purchase** button are commercial modules that require purchasing a license.